Octarines/FoundryHourglass/README.md

 ## Hourglass Options

-To create a new hourglass, a Game Master may select the hourglass icon under the _Basic Controls_.
+To create a new hourglass, a Game Master may select the hourglass icon under the _Token Controls_.

+![Hourglass Window][8]

 This will open the options window for you to configure your hourglass.

 ![Hourglass Window][2]